cfengine/documentation/getting-started/tutorials/distribute-files-from-a-central-location.markdown

 Files are centrally stored on the policy server in `/storage/patches`.
 These patch files should exist on the agent host in `/storage/deploy/patches`.

-## Checking out masterfiles from your central repository ##
+## Checking out masterfiles from your central repository

-Ensure your working with the lastet version of your masterfiles.
+Ensure your working with the latest version of your masterfiles.

     git clone url